How to Co-Relate High School Life with Workplace:

 4. Prank at your own risk : Everyone loves the class clown, right?
 Well, maybe not.

-Pulling off the perfect office prank may be your Holy Grail, but its not always viewed
+Pulling off the perfect office prank may be your Holy Grail, but it’s not always viewed

 in the best light.
 In high school, you might be able to get away with never taking anything